 Singapore has so much tasty food to offer and it doesn’t necessarily need to be high-end.
 Simply go to a local food market or hawker center to indulge in an amazing food experience.
 Some even claim that the food is better in Singapore than in Penang!

 Some dishes you shouldn’t miss are Chili Crab, Rou Gu Cha (肉骨茶), Hainanese Chicken Rice, and Pork Rib Soup.

-Keep in mind that alcohol is expensive in Singapore, a 330 ml can of Tiger beer can cost as much as 3 US dollars at convenient stores.
+Keep in mind that alcohol is expensive in Singapore, a 330 ml can of Tiger beer costs as much as 3 US dollars at convenience stores.
 That said, if you want to drink cheap, go to the local hawkers and food courts to buy beer.

 Nightlife in Singapore